jechaviz/api_integrator_spec/README.md

       - code: true if the response code is the specified value.
       - has_key: true if the response has the specified key.
       - has_keys: true if the response has all the specified keys.
+      - is_empty: true if the response is empty.
+      - is_not_empty: true if the response is not empty.
+      - is_null: true if the response is null.
+      - is_not_null: true if the response is not null.
+      - is_type: true if the response is of the specified type.
+      - is_not_type: true if the response is not of the specified type.
+      - length: true if the response length is the specified value.
+      - length_gt: true if the response length is greater than the specified value.
+      - length_lt: true if the response length is less than the specified value.
+      - length_gte: true if the response length is greater than or equal to the specified value.
+      - length_lte: true if the response length is less than or equal to the specified value.
     - **is_error**: When is_success is not true, conditions for handling different errors.
 Same keys as is_success.

+### `response` object
+- The response object is used to retrieve information about the response.
+- It can be called in any part after a response is received.
+- The general structure is:
+  - response.{property}...
+  - where property follows the response structure.

 ### `perform commands`
 - They are basic commands that can be performed by actions.